Employment Legislation – A Detailed Overview

 This guide to Employment Legislation provides a brief overview of some of the most commonly encountered aspects of legislation applicable to employment.
 It is not designed to be a comprehensive guide and further advice should be sought when dealing with specific situations.

 Terms and Conditions of Employment

-Employers must provide a written statement of the main terms and conditions of employment within 2 months of commencement of employment.
+Employers must provide a written statement of the main terms and conditions of employment on the commencement of employment.
 The statement should include the following:

 - Names of the employer and the employee

 - The date when the employment (and the period of continuous employment) began

 - The term of employment if not permanent